apache/airflow/docs/apache-airflow-providers-databricks/operators/jobs_create.rst

 Pairing with DatabricksRunNowOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use the ``job_id`` that is returned by the DatabricksJobsCreateOperator in the return_value XCom as an argument to the DatabricksRunNowOperator to run the job.
+You can use the ``job_id`` that is returned by the DatabricksCreateJobsOperator in the return_value XCom as an argument to the DatabricksRunNowOperator to run the job.

 .. exampleinclude:: /../../tests/system/providers/databricks/example_databricks.py